 Twin Cities PBS (TPT) fostered critical STEM learning in Minneapolis Beacons Afterschool Clubs by engaging students, families and educators with an important 21st-century workforce skill: computer science and coding.
 To add to the fun, TPT invited kids’ favorite PBS KIDS characters to learn along by using the innovative Scratch Jr coding program.

 PBS NewsHour Student Reporting Labs supports high school journalists in the DC/Maryland/Virginia Metro Area through our Homegrown Fellowship.
-Over six months, students received professional training from video journalists, producing broadcast-worthy video news segments, students acquired and honed skills in writing, video production, and editing.
+Over six months, students received professional training from video journalists, and by producing broadcast-worthy video news segments, students acquired and honed skills in writing, video production and editing.

 The Future Jobs initiative explores the careers that are trending now and will be in the near future in Western Pennsylvania, not just in urban areas, but in the suburbs and in rural communities.
 This multi-platform project aims to deliver information to the public when they need it, notably to middle school students and their teachers.

 Public Media Network (PMN) is a Public, Education, and Government (PEG) media arts organization founded to serve five Michigan towns.
 Say Something!
 Youth Voices provides young residents access to training, equipment loans, media production facilities, programming distribution, and vocational instruction in media production to local high schools.
 PMN also operates WKDS 89.9 FM, a 100-watt FM non-commercial/educational radio station licensed to the Kalamazoo Public Schools.

 BenitoLink is a hyperlocal nonprofit news organization launched by two young Latinx staff members with support from a local United Way grant.
 It is working to expand the voice of the Latino community in the region by making sure its news coverage reflects the local demographics, and developing a youth program that teaches journalism and work skills.